What hiring managers actually look for

 2

-Revenue impact speaks louder than job duties Listing responsibilities like "managed client accounts" tells a manager nothing.
-Stating "grew territory revenue from $1.2M to $2.8M in 18 months" tells them exactly what you bring to the table.
+Results speak louder than duties Listing tasks like "helped customers" tells a manager nothing.
+Stating "raised average transaction value 22% through upselling and cross-selling across 18 months" tells them exactly what you bring to the floor.

 -